scenarioo/scenarioo-js/README.md

 scenarioo-js will report a useCase for every "describe" and a scenario for every "it" function in your test.
 Currently, steps are reported by manually calling `scenarioo.saveStep('stepName');`

+You could also hook it into protractor or your page objects to ensure that on every important action (e.g. every click) a step is reported automatically.

 See the **example** folder for more information.

-## API
+### Generating and Browsing Documentation

-You can run `$ gulp docu` in order to create a browseable JSDoc API documentation.
+In the examples you can run `$ gulp docu` in order to run the tests with to generate scenarioo documentation data.
+This documentation can then be browsed by using the [Scenarioo Viewer Webapp](https://github.com/scenarioo/scenarioo).

 ## Migration (Subject to change)